Looking Closely at the Growth Curve for HollyFrontier Corporation (HFC)

-HollyFrontier Corporation (NYSE:HFC) went down by -4.24% from its latest closing price compared to the recent 1-year high of $58.88.
-The company’s stock price has collected -12.66% of loss in the last five trading sessions.
-Barron's reported on 08/25/20 that 4 Energy Stocks Left Behind in the Rally
+HollyFrontier Corporation (NYSE:HFC) went down by -0.09% from its latest closing price compared to the recent 1-year high of $58.88.
+The company’s stock price has collected -0.73% of loss in the last five trading sessions.
+Press Release reported on 09/14/20 that HollyFrontier Corporation Announces Pricing of Senior Notes Offering

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.